FAQ for Courses and Credentials in Post-Secondary Teaching and Learning

 What are the courses?

-Each courses provides a total of six (6) hours of asynchronous or synchronous study on timely and high-impact post-secondary teaching topics relevant for the 21st century classroom.
-Courses take two (2) weeks to complete.
-In that time period, professors guide participant learning both asynchronously (flexible, anytime online) and synchronously (live online).
-A learning post-assessment must be submitted and passed by the course end date.
+Each course provides a total of six hours of asynchronous or synchronous study on timely and high-impact post-secondary teaching topics.
+Courses take two weeks to complete.
+In that time period, the facilitators guide participant learning both asynchronously (flexible, anytime online) and synchronously (live online).
+An assessment must be submitted and passed by the course end date.

-Can the courses in the micro-credentials be taken in any order?
+Can the courses be taken in any order?

 Yes, they can be taken in any order.

-Do I have to take all five courses from each section?
+Do I have to take all five courses within each micro-credential?

-No. Please choose your courses on a course-by-course basis or based on the requirements of a particular micro-credential.
-The elective sections on the page accommodate website set up.
+No. Please feel welcome to choose your courses on a course-by-course basis or based on the requirements of a particular micro-credential.

-In a course listing on the registration site (Student Portal), the hours in the first or top row refer to the asynchronous (self-study, anytime) learning (see Figure 1 below, indicated by a black solid line).
-The Start Date and End Date refer to the total duration of the course (most are 2 weeks long).
-The course will be available 3 days before the start date in the Conestoga LMS.
+In a course listing on the Student Portal, the hours in the first or top row refer to the asynchronous (self-study, anytime) learning (see Figure 1).
+The Start Date and End Date refer to the total duration of the course, typically 2 weeks.
+The course will be available 3 days before the start date in eConestoga.

-If there is a synchronous meeting during the course, it will be listed in the next row with a specific date, time, and time duration (see Figure 2 below, blue dotted line).
-Some courses provide two separate meetings at two different dates and times, as in the case in Figure 2 below.
-Information on accessing course meetings is in the course shell.
+If there is a synchronous class meeting during the course, it will be listed in the next row with a specific date, time, and time duration (see Figure 1, blue dotted line).
+Information on accessing course meetings is in the course in eConestoga.

 Course information in the student portal, with highlighted sections that feature the details of the synchronous and asynchronous course dates and times.